 Big research gets done in specialized labs and high bays

-The Applied Process and Engineering Laboratory (APEL) is a business startup center designed for innovators in engineering, manufacturing, and technology.
-Owned and managed by Energy Northwest, APEL is located just a few blocks south of the PNNL campus in Richland, near Washington State University Tri-Cities.
+The Applied Process Engineering Laboratory (APEL) is a business start-up center designed for innovators in engineering, manufacturing, and technology.
+Owned and managed by Energy Northwest, APEL is located just a few blocks south of the Pacific Northwest National Laboratory (PNNL) campus in Richland, near Washington State University Tri-Cities.

 PNNL’s leased space in APEL provides engineering- and manufacturing-scale high bays; chemical, biological, and electronic laboratories; and equipment for developing, validating, and commercializing new products.

 PNNL’s Radiological Materials technical group based in APEL uses high-temperature melters and other equipment to study how nuclear waste may be best stored in order to protect the environment.
 Waste forms, such as vitrified glass or a cement-like grout, are used for immobilizing high-level waste and low-activity waste.
 These waste forms are studied in the Wasteform Development Laboratory using highly specialized instrumentation to better understand how they behave under certain conditions.